 “No, it’s fine.
 I’ll only wake you up if it’s necessary.”

-Alazne puts the earphones in her ears and scrolls through the songs while she frowns, as if picking the right soundtrack for her dreams was crucial.
+Alazne puts the earphones on and scrolls through the songs while she frowns, as if picking the right soundtrack for her dreams was crucial.
 Once she’s content with her choices, she leans back to rest her pretty head.
 She closes her eyes.
 A few minutes later her shoulders relax, and she breathes deeply through her mouth.

 The painkiller has dulled the soreness in my abdomen, and the bruises didn’t seem to have worsened, so I probably won’t die from having been punched in the guts.
 It would have been embarrassing.
 And it would have ruined Alazne’s life.